Prometheus111/Probability_theory_Statistics_Data_Visualization/README.md

 N2 = 20 - k;
 N3 = 25 - k.

-Enjoy lerning new things!
+Enjoy learning new things!
 Prometheus111 helps you with your studying!
 # https://github.com/Prometheus111